BrahR/images-frontend/src/routes/docs/rules.md

 Sogga Images has the following rules:

 - Uploading rules
   - No form of pornography is allowed.
   - Spamming uploads is not allowed.
   - Uploading malware is not allowed.
+  - By uploading a file you agree to these rules